Free kick (Australian rules football): Advantage

 Players may ignore the whistle that indicates a free kick has been awarded and play on, if play is continuous.
 If stopping play is disadvantageous to the team receiving the free kick, then advantage is paid to that team, if that team elects to take the advantage.
 The umpire does not decide on advantage, unless play is not continuous.
 An example of this is when a player tackles his opponent, the ball spills free and is collected by a player on the tackler's team and the ball is moved downfield.
 In this case, stopping the game for the free kick would penalise the team that earns the free kick, hence advantage is paid.
 A player cannot change his mind once he has elected to take the advantage.
 Advantage cannot be paid from a mark.
-This rule was first applied in 2010.

-Moving the spot of a free kick
+Spot

-Free kicks are generally paid at the spot of the foul or mark, but the spot of the free kick can be shifted under the following four circumstances.
+Free kicks are paid either at the spot of the foul or mark, or if the infringement is away from the ball then at the spot of the ball when the infringement occurs – whichever is closer to goal for the team receiving the free kick.
+The spot of the free kick can be shifted under the following circumstances:

-Free kicks in the goal square

-The spot of any free kick paid in the attacking goal square is moved so that the kick was taken from directly in front, rather than being lined up with the centre of the goal-line as would occur elsewhere on the ground – since this would result in close range shots often being taken from very wide angles.
-This interpretation was introduced in 2006 – prior to this, wide angle shots were required in these circumstances.

-Free kicks near the defensive goal

-If a defender receives a free kick behind the "nine-metre line" – which is the imaginary extension of the kick-off line (which forms the top of the defensive goal square) in both directions to the boundary line – the position of the man-on-the-mark is brought forward to the nine-metre line.

-Off-the-ball free kicks

-If a free kick is awarded for a rules infringement which does not involve the ball-carrier or a contest for the ball, it is said to be off-the-ball.
-An off-the-ball free kick will be paid either to the infringed player at the spot of the infringement, or to the closest player at the spot of the ball at the time of the infringement, depending upon which is the bigger penalty for the team that infringed.